raquelmgalbuquerque/shopping-list/README.md

 ### Add your own products

 If you wish, add your products by filling up the form (right below the header).
-Once you submit the form, your product should be listed by the end of the page.
+Once you submit the form, your product should be listed at the end of the page.

 ## Getting Started with Create React App